Henry Hill: You're a pistol, you're really funny. You're really funny.

 Tommy DeVito: What do you mean, you mean the way I talk?
 What?

 Henry Hill: It's just, you know.
-You're just funny, it's... funny, the way you tell the story and everything.
+You're just funny, it's... funny, you know the way you tell the story and everything.

 Tommy DeVito: [it becomes quiet] Funny how?
 What's funny about it?